Pusendra/News-Detector/README.md

 # Can I contribute?
 Ofcourse!
-I will be shocked to see a notification saying `User {xyz} created a Pull Request.` <br/>
-I promise to approve the PR first, and only then review it.
+I would be happy to see your pull requests :) :)